la-haute-societe/craft-restrict-asset-delete/README.md

 The restriction can be set by using the relevant permission on a group or user level.

+## Admin Restriction

+You can determine if `Admin` users can skip the restriction by going to  Settings → Restrict Asset Delete.

+You can also copy and modify the plugin `config.php` file to `craft/config` as `restrict-asset-delete.php` to override that behavior.

 > **Note:**
-> By default, users with `Admin` permission are allowed to skip the restriction.
+> By default, users with `Admin` permission are **not** allowed to skip the restriction.

 Brought to you by [![LHS Logo](resources/img/lhs.png) La Haute Société][lhs-site].